validatedpatterns/docs/devsecops/devel-cluster.md

 1. You should be able to select the route to the demo application in the test environment.

-1. The devel cluster (e.g. wh-devel) should show up in the ACS Central console.
+1. The development cluster name should show up in the ACS Central console.

 [![acs-central-with-devel](/images/devsecops/acs-dashboard-2node.png)](/images/devsecops/acs-dashboard-2node.png)